evolution-linux/evolution-docs/src/config/external-applications.md

 ## Restricted Packages

-Some packages have legal restrictions on their distribution (e.g. Discord), may be too large, or have another condition that makes it difficult for Void to distribute.
+Some packages have legal restrictions on their distribution (e.g. Discord), may be too large, or have another condition that makes it difficult for EvolutionOS to distribute.
 These packages have build templates, but the packages themselves are not built or distributed.
 As such, they must be built locally.
 For more information see the page on [restricted